tallus/monomatapa/monomotapa/src/resume.md

 ## Key Skills
 **Programming**
-*Core competencies:* Python, Bash/Shell Scripting, Git, Test driven development.
+*Core competencies:* Python, Bash/Shell Scripting, Git, Test-driven development.
 *Other languages:* Ruby, Perl, PHP, SQL, AWK/Sed, Processing, Csound  and HTML/CSS.

 **Linux/Unix Systems and Network Administration**
-High Availability Systems, Apache, Mysql and other DB, Email systems e.g. Postfix, DNS etc. Configuration Management Systems e.g Salt Stack, Fabric.
+High Availability Systems, Apache, MySQL and other databases, email systems e.g. Postfix, DNS etc. Configuration Management Systems e.g Salt Stack, Fabric.
 Systems design.
 As a systems administrator my primary focus has been on open source and Internet technologies.

 **Technical Support**
-Linux specialist with experience of front and backline support, software and hardware.
-I have managed others and developed software and systems in this role.
+Linux specialist with experience of front and backline support.
+I have managed others and provided support for them through expert knowledge, mentoring and developing documented solutions to new problems.
+I have developed software systems and processes in this role.

 ### Other Skills

 **Teaching/Training**
-A certified and experienced tutor/trainer, I have devised and taught a number of IT based courses and workshops including sound editing and radio production, web design and introductory computing.
+A certified and experienced tutor/trainer, I have devised and taught a number of IT based courses and workshops including web design, introductory computing, and sound editing and radio production.

 **Management**
 I have extensive experience in the non-profit sector, managing paid and